Geri, Cyprus

 Painting of Athanasios Diakos, with the date 1892, from village of Geri, Cyprus, now in the Cyprus Folk Art Museum, Nicosia.

-Geri, sometimes also transliterated as Yeri, (Γέρι) is a settlement in Cyprus, 10 km south-east of the capital Nicosia.
+Geri, sometimes also transliterated as Yeri, (Γέρι; Geri) is a settlement in Cyprus, 10 km south-east of the capital Nicosia.
 In 2001, it had a population of 6,643.
 As of 2011, its population was 8,235.
 Following a referendum in 2011, Geri became a municipality.
 Since 2024, after local government reforms, Geri has been included in the newly created Latsia-Geri Municipality.